 Sudden sensorineural hearing loss (SSHL), also known as sudden deafness, is the abnormal rapid loss of hearing in one or both ears – instantaneously or over the course of several days.
-Many people who encounter SSHL neglect seeing a doctor because they attribute the hearing loss to allergies, earwax, and other everyday conditions.
+Many people who encounter SSHL neglect seeing a doctor because they attribute the hearing loss due to allergies, earwax, and other everyday conditions.
 However, SSHL should be considered a medical emergency; delaying treatment could worsen the hearing loss and decrease the effectiveness of treatment.

 What causes sudden deafness?